-For the fledging home business or side business, the main business structures to consider are: Sole Proprietorship, LLC (Limited Liability Company), S Corp or C Corp.
+For the fledging home business or side business, discount the main business structures to consider are: Sole Proprietorship, LLC (Limited Liability Company), S Corp or C Corp.
 If you don’t have much business experience, the best thing to get started is the Sole Proprietorship.
 It is simple, has very little tax consequences, and is something easy to change later on.

 What’s a Sole Proprietorship: this is the simplest entity you can setup.
 Both the owner and the company are considered to be the same entity for Tax and Liability purposes.
 It requires very limited paperwork (file a request for a TIN, which you can do online), it has minimal filing requirements with the Federal government and your state (if any for most states).
 And is about even with with your local government, and the main thing you might have to worry about is zoning for your home business (true for all others).
 Taxes are simple too.
 Just a few more forms on your tax return.